FlowFX/flowfx.de/posts/looking-for-work-am-a-django-developer-can-do-a-lot.md

 ## 2016
 I had wanted to learn to program for a long time, but it had never clicked.
 Reading "programming" books never worked for me.

 2016 it finally did click, and it took a book written for non-developers: [Hello Web App](hellowebbooks.com/learn-django/) by [Tracy Osborn](https://twitter.com/limedaring).
-It's an introduction to Django for designers and provided me with enough knowledge to later advance to the two other Django books that I cannot recommend enough: [<strike>Obey the Testing Goat</strike> Test-Driven Development with Python](http://www.obeythetestinggoat.com/pages/book.html) by [Harry Percival](@hjwp) and [Two Scoops of Django](https://www.twoscoopspress.com/) by [Audrey Roy Greenfeld](https://twitter.com/audreyr) and [Daniel Roy Greenfeld](https://twitter.com/pydanny).
+It's an introduction to Django for designers and provided me with enough knowledge to later advance to the two other Django books that I cannot recommend enough: [<s>Obey the Testing Goat</s> Test-Driven Development with Python](http://www.obeythetestinggoat.com/pages/book.html) by [Harry Percival](@hjwp) and [Two Scoops of Django](https://www.twoscoopspress.com/) by [Audrey Roy Greenfeld](https://twitter.com/audreyr) and [Daniel Roy Greenfeld](https://twitter.com/pydanny).

 I've since started working on a couple personal side projects, most notably [Unkenmathe](https://github.com/FlowFX/unkenmathe.de/) and [Reggae CDMD](https://www.reggae-cdmx.com/) which are both still works in progress.